moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ## <i class="fas fa-compass" id="biz-tech-icons"></i> Our Mission Statement

-We will provide timely, relevant, and actionable intelligence that integrates into our security operations and broader business decision-making.
+Our mission is to provide actionable intelligence that empowers our organization to stay ahead of emerging threats.

-When a new threat makes headlines, we'll already have answers.
-We'll know if GitLab is at risk, how well we can detect and prevent an attack, and what we're doing to prepare for one.
+When a new threat makes headlines, we're already prepared with answers.
+We assess our risk, evaluate our ability to detect and prevent an attack, and provide recommendations for immediate action.

-This starts with proactively identifying and assessing threats and risks most relevant to our customers, our product, and our organization.
-We will deliver this information in clear and concise formats, adding context and recommending immediate actions to protect against emerging threats.

-Our team will develop and maintain relationships with industry peers, keeping a pulse on trends and helping to secure the industry as a whole.

-By executing on this mission, we will:

-- Foster a culture of threat awareness and intelligence sharing across the organization.
-- Build and maintain the trust and confidence of our customers and team members.
-- Help meet the broader objectives of our security organization by adapting rapidly to changes in the threat landscape.
+We achieve this by continuously monitoring the threat landscape, analyzing risks, and delivering clear, concise reports that recommend immediate actions.
+Our deep understanding of our product's architecture and our organization's infrastructure allows us to identify the most relevant threats and provide targeted recommendations.

+By building and maintaining relationships with industry peers, we gain access to timely, unique insights that are not otherwise available.
+These human connections and the trust they foster are essential to our success in staying ahead of threats.

+Together, we protect GitLab and our customers by staying one step ahead of the rapidly evolving threat landscape.

 ## <i class="fas fa-users" id="biz-tech-icons"></i> The Team